John Scolvus: Sources for his alleged existence

-On an English map from 1582 by Michael Lok there is a country to the north-west of Greenland, on which is written: "Jac.
+On an English map from 1582 by Michael Lok, there is a country to the north-west of Greenland, on which is written: "Jac.
 Scolvus Croetland".
 The corresponding country on Mercator's map of 1569 is "Croclant, island whose inhabitants are Swedes by descent".

-In 1597 the Brabanter Cornelius Wytfliet wrote in his Continens Indica that the northern parts of America were first discovered by "Frislandish" fishermen, and later were further explored about 1390 by the Zeno brothers.
+In 1597, the Brabanter Cornelius Wytfliet wrote in his Continens Indica that the northern parts of America were first discovered by "Frislandish" fishermen, and later were further explored about 1390 by the Zeno brothers.
 He further writes; "but the honour of its second discovery fell to the Pole Johannes Scoluus (Johannes Scoluus Polonus), who in the year 1476 — eighty-six years after its first discovery — sailed beyond Norway, Greenland, Frisland, penetrated the Northern Strait, under the very Arctic Circle, and arrived at the country of Labrador and Estotiland".
-It has been suggested that Polonus was a misreading of piloto from the earlier account by Gomara which Wytfliet's writings is thought to have relied on.
+Fridtjof Nansen suggested that Polonus was a misreading of piloto from the earlier account by Gomara which Wytfliet's writings is thought to have relied on.

 On the L'Ecuy globe, of the sixteenth century, it is written in Latin that between 70° and 80° N. lat. and in long.
 "These are the people to whom the Dane Johannes Scowus penetrated in the year 1476."
-The description of Scolvus as a Dane may indicate the same source as the English mention of him in 1576.
+Hansen suggested that "The description of Scolvus as a Dane may indicate the same source as the English mention of him in 1576."

 Generally, the later sources about Scolvus are less reliable, since the writers probably read the earlier accounts and more or less copied from them.